martymcmodding/guides.martysmods.com/docs/shaders/immersepro/05rtgi.md

 #### Bounce Lighting Intensity

 Bounce Lighting Intensity controls the strength of the indirect lighting produced by RTGI.
 This simulates how light bounces off surfaces in the environment.
-Aim to balance this setting so the lighting looks natural—avoiding areas that feel blown out or unnaturally dim.
+Aim to balance this setting so the lighting looks natural while avoiding areas that feel blown out or unnaturally dim.

 <ReactPlayer
   url="https://assets.martysmods.com/shaders/rtgi/RTGIbounceintensity.webm"